Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Purdue Stats and Trends

+- Purdue has played seven games, with three wins against the spread.

-- The Boilermakers have covered the spread once this year when underdogs by 7.5 points or more (in two chances).
+- The Boilermakers have covered the spread once this season when underdogs by 7.5 points or more (in two chances).

-- Purdue's games this year have gone over the total in one out of seven opportunities (14.3%).

-- The Boilermakers score 22.1 points per game, comparable to the 19.4 the Cornhuskers allow.
+- The Boilermakers average 22.1 points per game, comparable to the 19.4 the Cornhuskers give up.

-- Purdue is 3-0 against the spread and 3-0 overall in games when it records more than 19.4 points.

-- When Purdue piles up more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Purdue amasses more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Boilermakers have turned the ball over two more times (12 total) than the Cornhuskers have forced a turnover (10) this season.
+- The Boilermakers have turned the ball over 12 times this season, two more turnovers than the Cornhuskers have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.